scalabli/quo/docs/console.rst

 ``A simple console application``
 ---------------------------------

-Almost every quo application is an instance of an :class:`~quo.Console` object.
+Almost every quo application is an instance of an :class:`~quo.console.Console` object.
 The simplest full screen example would look like this:

 .. code:: python

-  from quo import Console
+  from quo.console import Console

   Console(full_screen=True).run()